Minka: Roofing

 There are four types of roof shape that can be differentiated for (minka).
 Most (machiya) have gabled kirizuma (切妻) roofs, covered in shingles or tiles, and slanting down on either side of the house.
 The majority of (nōka) have either thatched yosemune (寄せ棟)-style hipped roofs, which slant down on four sides, or the more elaborate irimoya (入母屋) roof with multiple gables and a combination of thatched sections and shingled sections.
 Finally, the hogyo (方形) also slopes in four directions but is more pyramidal in shape.

+Interior of a traditional gassho-zukuri farmhouse, showing the steep thatched roof framework bound with rope.

 The primary purpose of shaping (minka) roofs was to accommodate the extensive precipitation experienced in many parts of Japan.
 A steeply peaked roof allows rain and snow to fall straight off, preventing water from getting through the roof into the home and, to a lesser extent, preventing the thatch from getting too wet and beginning to rot.

 At the peak and other places where roof sections came together decorations were added.
 Thatched roofs would have trimmed or transverse layers of straw, bamboo poles or planks of wood.
 Tiled roofs have a variety of decorative plates to the ends of the ridge, for example, shachi (鯱) (fish).
 They also had circular plates to the ends of the tiles at the eaves called gatou (瓦当) that helped to deflect rain.